Judge rules New York State concealed carry gun laws will remain in effect amid appeal - NewsBreak

 Judge rules New York State concealed carry gun laws will remain in effect amid appeal

 ROCHESTER, N.Y.
-(WROC) — New York State’s new concealed carry gun law will remain in effect, as state leaders appeal a federal ruling which restricted some aspects of the law.
+(WROC) — New York State’s new concealed carry gun law will remain in effect, as state leaders appeal a federal ruling that restricted some aspects of the law.

 The Concealed Carry Improvement Act (CCIA) was introduced on September 1.
 It strengthens requirements for permits, expands the list of prohibited locations for concealed carry, requires individuals to seek consent before concealed carrying on privately-owned property, enhances storage requirements, requires social media review ahead of certain purchases, and requires a background check before ammunition can be bought.